 China Visa-free Policy

 For long, China has not been generous in allowing visa-free travel within its territory.
 But the situation is changing.
 The visa-free duration of stay for Singaporeans has been extended from 15 days to 30 days.
 From December 1, 2023 on, citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia have been allowed to travel to China without a visa for up to 15 days.
 China Ministry of Foreign Affairs announced on March 7, 2024 that citizens of Switzerland, Ireland, Hungary, Austria, Belgium and Luxembourg had also been eligible for China visa-free policy since March 14, 2024.
-By now, the allowed nationalities who can travel to China without a visa have been increased to 36.
+From July 1, 2024 on, passport holders of News Zealand, Australia and Poland have also been eligible for 15-day visa-free travel policy.
+By now, the allowed nationalities who can travel to China without a visa have been increased to 39.
 Hopefully, we conjecture that the policy will be adopted among more and more foreign citizens.

 Who are eligible for China visa-free policy?